Creating a Great Dividend Portfolio

 Bonus Island Stock!

 Want to scream "WHERE'S MY ISLAND" at the top of your lungs to a CEO?
-Set your targets on Larry Ellison of Oracle (NASDAQ: ORCL).
+Set your targets on Larry Ellison of Oracle (NYSE: ORCL).
 He owns an island, he can afford to as well.
 Oracle may also present a great investment for anyone looking to get into the tech sector.
 The dividend isn't high enough to get into our dividend portfolio, but the returns that CEO Ellison has registered over the long term will help add a smidgen of growth to our outstanding portfolio.

 Ash1402 has no positions in the stocks mentioned above.
 The Motley Fool owns shares of Oracle.
 Motley Fool newsletter services recommend Emerson Electric Co. and The Procter & Gamble Company.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.
 Is this post wrong?
 Click here.
 Think you can do better?
 Join us and write your own!